-Receiving a prostate cancer diagnosis is an overwhelming and anxiety-ridden event.
-It can often present us with many questions, including if our doctor has made the correct diagnosis.
-Your doctor may be able to provide you with concrete information, treatment plan details, and help you create plan for moving forward, but it doesn’t always mean that this is the best plan, or the plan you have to stick to.
+Receiving a prostate cancer diagnosis can be an overwhelming and anxiety-ridden event.
+You may have all sorts of questions and wonder whether your doctor has made the correct diagnosis.
+Your doctor can provide you with concrete information and treatment plan details.
+Still, the doctor's plan is not always the best plan or the plan you MUST stick to.

-Oftentimes, many people get second opinions after their initial diagnosis, and before they begin treatment.
-But don’t let this window confine you.
-If at any time you are unhappy with your treatment, or just want a different set of eyes and ears, it’s okay to broaden your view and include other health care professionals.
+Many people get second opinions after their initial diagnoses and before they begin treatment.
+But do not let this window confine you!
+You can get a second opinion any time you are unhappy with your treatment, or just want a different set of eyes and ears.
+It is okay to broaden your view and include other healthcare professionals.

 With which stage of prostate cancer were you last diagnosed?